Dating, stammering & disclosing

 Alban:

 "I think the key is to 'own' your stammer and try to be confident about it.
 Try not to show that you are anxious about having a stammer.
-Obviously stammering is a massive hurdle to confidence, but when people realise that you are not nervous, you just have a speech impediment, it is endearing and just a great asset to one's personality.
+Obviously it's a massive hurdle to confidence, but when people realise that you are not nervous, you just have a speech impediment, it is endearing and just a great asset to one's personality.
 I've had a severe stammer since infancy; I'm now 31 and happily married, still a severe stammerer!"

 Joga: